tahoe-lafs/tahoe-lafs/docs/backends/cloud.rst

 ``googlestorage.bucket = (string, required)``

-    This controls which bucket (aka container) will be used to hold shares.
+    This controls which bucket (a.k.a. container) will be used to hold shares.
 The Tahoe-LAFS storage server will only modify and access objects in the configured container.
 Multiple storage servers cannot share the same container.
 Buckets can be created using a command-line tool (gsutil)